Check out my other site, RPGreats, for honest RPG reviews!

 A lot of people ended up somewhat disappointed with Sonic the Hedgehog 3.
 While it did make substantial improvements over Sonic 2 in stage variety, aesthetics and gameplay mechanics, it felt like a bit of a gyp in the longevity department, having roughly half as many stages as Sonic 2 did.
 Well, there was a reason for that, and that's because the game was about half as long as originally intended.
 The latter half was later released as "Sonic and Knuckles" and featured a unique double-ended cartridge with "Lock On technology" that would allow both games to be combined together into one big adventure; kind of the contemporary equivalent of full-priced DLC.
 But hey, having a game cart stack on top of another cart to create one mega-game was an awesome concept at the time, and they added a couple bonuses as well; you could play as Knuckles in Sonic 2 by locking on with that game or play endlessly generated levels of the Blue Sphere minigame by locking on to Sonic 1, so it didn't feel too much like we were getting short-changed in content.
 And of course, Sega pumped up their game to 11 to make this a killer Sonic experience, with some truly inspired level design and aesthetics that pushed the system's hardware to the limit, making this one of the best action-platformers ever made to this day.

-5. Gunstar Heroes (Treasure, 1994)
+5. Gunstar Heroes (Treasure, 1993)

-The world's introduction to Treasure, a company comprised of former Konami alumni known for making some of the craziest action games ever released and for making even the most die-hard Nintendo fans just a little green with envy.
+The world's introduction to Treasure, a company comprised of former Konami alumni who would become known for making some of the craziest action games ever released and for making even the most die-hard Nintendo fans just a little green with envy.
 Gunstar Heroes was certainly a great way for them to start things off, with some wild, fast-paced gameplay and visual effects that were downright amazing for the time.
 Huge bosses, dozens of explosions occurring without even a smidge of slowdown, crazy rotation and warping effects, and even some inventive melee combat mechanics to set it apart from games like Contra - punching, slide-kicking, and and throwing enemies into each other were just as common a sight as hosing them down with lasers and flamethrowers.
 The game also sported an innovative weapon system - there were only four distinct kinds of weapon pick-ups, but each character could carry two at a time, and could utilize either one or combine both together into a new form with extra effects.
 Giant bullets, homing lasers, fireballs that could be steered around the screen, and other such madness awaits.

 4. Streets of Rage 2 (Sega/Ancient/HIC/Shout!
 Designworks, 1992)